MarkoSterk/PyJolt/README.md

 req.route_parameters -> dict[str, int|str] #route parameters as a dictionary
-req.method -> str #http method (uppercase string: GET, POST, PUT, PATCH, DELETE) req.path -> str #request path (url: str) req.query_string -> str (the entire query string - what comes after "?" in the url) req.headers -> dict[str, str] #all request headers req.query_params -> dict[str, str] #query parameters as a dictionary req.user -> loaded user (if present).
-See the authentication implementation below. req.res -> Response #the Response object
+req.method -> str #http method (uppercase string: GET, POST, PUT, PATCH, DELETE) req.path -> str #request path (url: str) req.query_string -> str #(the entire query string - what comes after "?" in the url) req.headers -> dict[str, str] #all request headers req.query_params -> dict[str, str] #query parameters as a dictionary req.user -> Any #loaded user (if present).
+See the authentication implementation below. req.res -> Response #the Response object req.state -> Any #for setting any state which must be passed down in the request chain (i.e. middleware etc)
 ```

 The response object provided on the Request object has methods: